Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/Backup-Restore/README.md

 # Backing Up and Restoring PS2 Linux

 This page outlines how to create a full backup of a PS2 Linux installation, as well as how to restore from a backup at a later time.
-This involves booting into a ramdisk.
 The procedure below is preferred by the author, but is by no means the only method for backing up/restoring a PS2 Linux installation.
 The reference link listed below provides another (and possibly simpler) procedure for this.

 Partitioning/re-partitioning the HDD is not covered here or anywhere else in this repository.
 The reference link listed below may provide sufficient information for this.